-Qualifying Examination Milestone: Failure to pass the qualifying exam by the individual's milestone due date indicates that a student is not making sufficient progress early in their research program.
-Relative to the student's target qualifying milestone date, the qualifying exam must be completed within 6 months for M.S. or 12 months for Ph.D. students.
-Failure to complete the qualifier within this timeframe will automatically trigger academic probation for the student.
-Students under academic probation will have one year to satisfy any outstanding deficiencies in order to prevent automatic termination of the degree program.
+Qualifying Examination Milestone: The qualifying examination and prospectus defense gauge a student's progress early in their research program.
+The qualifying examination milestone is 18 months for a M.S. student and 30 months for a Ph.D. student.
+The exam must be completed within 6 or 12 months of the milestone date for M.S. and Ph.D. students, respectively.
+A student who fails to meet the milestone in the timeframe specified will be placed on academic probation.
+A student on academic probation will have one calendar year to satisfy any outstanding deficiencies.
+Failure to do so will result in automatic termination of the student's degree program.